christos99/gem5_architectural_synthesis_and_power_analysis_suite/README.md

 ### 3.b

 Time difference between the 2 simulations  = 0.000037 - 0.000033 = 0.000004s
-_This are not finalized i would like to add more stuff and reference my answers if i had the time_
+_This is not finalized i would like to add more stuff and reference my answers if i had the time_
 >The TimingSimpleCPU uses a differnet memory type than the MinorCPU which makes the simulation run a litle bit longer.
 Regardless the time differnce is unsignificant and we can't run into any assumptions for the general performance difference of this 2 processors referring to this simulation.

 >We could also refer to the small utilization of memory while running this program and suggest that this is the reason the simulation times are very much the same.